-If you website is new or has never had much traffic and been ranked at all then when you have all your on-site and off-site SEO complete you will need to drive traffic to generate conversions.
+If you website is new or has never had much traffic or never ranked really well once you have all your on-site and off-site SEO complete you will need to drive traffic to generate conversions.
 This is where Digital Marketing comes in.
-It drives traffic to your site, usually through a pay per click program with a search engine or other online media platform.
-Also with a strong social media presence.
+It drives traffic to your site, usually through a pay per click program with a combined effort using search engines and popular social media platforms to target your demographic.

 Once you have all of these things complete you’re ready to focus on marketing.

-Your website and all of the associated accounts are finally all set up and complete.
-You’ve invested a lot of time and money in that and you need it to pay off and drive conversions, whatever that is for you.
+When your website and all of the associated accounts are finally set up and complete you want them to pay off.
+You’ve invested a lot of time and money in that and you need it to drive conversions, whatever that is for you.
 It can be getting leads that your sales team needs to follow up with or it can be e-commerce and online sales.
-But you’re not going to get to the front page right away so you have to spend money on getting traffic to your new site.
+But you’re not going to get to the front page right of search engines away so you have to spend money on getting traffic to your new site.
+That is PPC or Pay Per Click.

 You need to invest in SEM (Search Engine Marketing) and PPC (Pay Per Click) to drive traffic to your site.
-The most well known is Google Ads, Bing Ads and other social media ads like Facebook, Tik Tok, Instagram and others.
+The most well known is Google Ads, Bing Ads and other social media ads like Facebook, Tik Tok, Instagram and others are important for targeting specific demographics.

 To maximize your ROI you need to have inbound marketing techniques built into your site to turn visitors into potential clients.
 This includes conversion funnel or click funnel type landing pages and giveaways in exchange for visitor data that don’t convert.
 Data is what you will thrive by.
 You need to get their data so that you can market to them.
 It is an industry all in itself.
 Inbound Marketing solutions like HubSpot and others make it possible for a small to medium sized business to leverage the same features as a Fortune 500.